asrhou/NATMI/README.md

 [Could add --out option and keep the above if 'out' is not specfied--a general comment for other outputs too.]

-### DiffEdges: Identifying the weight of each ligand-receptor-mediated interaction between a cell-type pair in two datasets.
+### DiffEdges: Identification of the weight of each ligand-receptor-mediated interaction between a cell-type pair in two datasets.

 ```
 DiffEdges.py [-h] --refFolder REFFOLDER --targetFolder TARGETFOLDER [--signalType SIGNALTYPE] [--weightType WEIGHTTYPE]